mattjboland/ci-milestonethree/README.md

 spaced etc. Was consistantly getting errors line too long, or not correctly indented/over-indented.
 Other times it was a whitespace issue.
 Most of which were easily solved as the problems were highlighted.
 I also had to learn how to correctly split lines that were too long and how to go about doing that proved difficult at the beginning but worked out easy enough in the end.

+I had problems trying to get my FontAwesome icon caret to rotate when clicked to show the recipe in recipes.html.
+This again took a lot of time but found a similar problem someone had experienced before on StackOverflow and was able to solve this problem with some handy JavaScript by adding and removing classes within the JavaScript and this was a great way to solve that issue.

 ## Deployment